Shannon Lee – Class of 2020

 - What prepared you the most for studying engineering in college?
 While in high school, I took AP Calculus BC (Math 3A/3B) which allowed me to start with Math 4A.
 I also took some AP Physics courses while in high school which helped me through the physics series.

 - Are there any classes that you suggest ECE students take before entering UCSB and why?
-I would really recommend taking AP Calculus BC and AP Physics courses before entering UCSB because it would really help you have a better foundation.
+I would really recommend taking AP Calculus BC and AP Physics courses before entering UCSB because it will really help you have a better foundation.
 Taking AP Calculus BC would help you skip through Math 3A/3B which can lighten your load.
 Taking AP Physics would allow you to get a much deeper understanding in the physics series.
 Programming classes like AP Computer Science would also be beneficial.

 Student Life at UCSB

 - What is campus life like for electrical engineering students?
-Most engineering students usually can be found studying in the library, working on projects with lab partners, or working on homework.
+Most engineering students can usually be found studying in the library, working on projects with lab partners, or working on homework.
 There’s always groups of electrical engineering students together helping each other and learning from each other.
-There are also engineering organizations that students join for networking with industry professionals, professors and other students.
+There are also engineering organizations that students can join for networking with industry professionals, professors and other students.

 - Describe your housing experience frosh year to present and give advice/feedback about housing and where to live.
-I first came to UCSB during the summer before freshmen year for the Freshman Summer Start Program (FSSP) where I lived on campus in San Nicolas Residence Hall.
+I first came to UCSB during the summer before freshman year for the Freshman Summer Start Program (FSSP) where I lived on campus in San Nicolas Residence Hall.
 It was next to the lagoon, De La Guerra Dining Common and really close to all the campus buildings because it was on campus.
-Then I lived in Santa Rosa Residence Hall my second year, which was another freshmen dorm.
-I think living on-campus during your first year would be a great way to transition into the campus environment and meet other freshmen.
+Then I lived in Santa Rosa Residence Hall for my second year, which was another freshman dorm.
+I think living on-campus during your first year is a great way to transition into the campus environment and meet other freshmen.
 I lived off-campus my third and fourth year in UCSB apartments, which I would recommend because it is less expensive.
 Living off-campus in apartments also gives a little bit more privacy than living in the residence halls where you had to share public spaces with everyone living there.

 What are your “big picture” plans/aspirations after graduation?
-In the future, I will be pursuing a Master’s degree at UCSB after I complete my Bachelor’s degree in the 5-year ECE BS/MS accelerated program.
+In the future, I will be pursuing a Master’s degree at UCSB after I complete my Bachelor’s degree in the ECE BS/MS accelerated program.
 One of my greatest interests is working on fabrication of integrated circuits to help pioneer the newest electronic devices.
 With the preparation in my coursework, my goal is to enter into industry and become a design automation engineer at Intel.